Darrekt/within-react-native/README.md

 A well-being app that helps users focus and remain productive.
 Shipped as a PWA on web, with React Native implementations for iOS and Android.

-## KNOWN ISSUES:
+## KNOWN ISSUES

 - Timer shifts oddly at the 11th second of single digit minutes
 - Margins are all hardcoded, need to use [responsive library](https://github.com/marudy/react-native-responsive-screen#example)
 - Completion adds 2 laps and not 1
 - View and update pages don't work perfectly: may need unit testing
+- Usability
+- Retention
+- Efficacy

 ## TODOS
-usability
-retention
-efficacy

 - Styling